Introduction

 less combined.txt

-You can navigate using arrow keys and exit with q.
+You can navigate each line using arrow keys, or b and spacebar to go up down entire pages, and exit with q.
 This basic workflow helps in creating and managing files with content efficiently.

 Case Sesitivity